March 26, 2026

 Compounds detected at or above their toxicological thresholds are targeted for identification and quantitation.

-Software like ACD/Labs’ MS Structure ID Suite uses analytical chemistry to help scientists automate and streamline the chemical characterization of E&Ls in medical devices.
-This software enables users to identify ions present in the spectra, assists with fragment assignment, verifies identifications, and records the results in a centralized database.
+Software like ACD/Labs’ MS Structure ID Suite uses analytical chemistry to simplify, automate and streamline the chemical characterization of E&Ls in medical devices.
+It enables scientists to quickly identify ions present in the spectra, assign fragments, and verify results with confidence.
+All findings are captured and stored in a centralized database for easy access and traceability.

 The workflow below is an example of how Medtronic uses MS Structure ID Suite to accelerate the chemical characterization of E&Ls.
 For more details, read the application note.

-Once the analyte has been identified, the next step is to determine “how much”—the software can be used to generate a calibration curve and quantitate the analytes.
+Once the analyte has been identified, the next step is to determine “how much”.
+Scientists can generate a calibration curve and quantitate the analytes.
 The quantitation workflow available in MS Structure ID Suite is shown in the image below.
 More details about the quantitation workflow can be found here.

 MS Structure ID Suite can help accelerate component identification, raise the confidence level of identifications, and improve the accuracy of quantitation—ensuring the safety of your medical device.